rethinkdb/rethinkdb-rs/api/javascript/index.md

 db.table(name[, {readMode: 'single', identifierFormat: 'name'}]) &rarr; table
 {% endapibody %}

-Select all documents in a table.
-This command can be chained with other commands to do further processing on the data.
+Return all documents in a table.
+Other commands may be chained after `table` to return a subset of documents (such as [get](/api/javascript/get/) and [filter](/api/javascript/filter/)) or perform further processing.

 __Example:__ Return all documents in the table 'marvel' of the default database.